 Listening to and involving people We make it easy for people to share feedback and ideas or raise complaints about their care, treatment and support.
-We involve them in decisions about their care and tell them what's changed as a result.
+We involve them in decisions about their care and tell them what's categories will be looked at: Processes

-Evidence Categories Alongside people's experience and feedback from staff and leaders.
-The following evidence categories will be looked at: Processes
+Alongside people's experience and feedback from staff and leaders.
+The following evidence